The Benefits of Building Composite Decks in the Fall

 The Benefits of Scheduling Composite Decking in the Fall

 Lastly, homeowners can benefit by scheduling their deck building project for late fall because it reduces the impact on the landscape.
 Heavy equipment used for site preparation and excavation work can sometimes damage lawns and other vegetation on the property.
 However, as summer turns to fall, the natural cycle of most outdoor plants has shifted from growth to dormancy.
 That means that any exterior damage caused by high foot traffic or construction equipment will more easily be absorbed and later repaired the following spring.

 The caveat is that, while most outdoor construction projects can continue well into the fall, freezing ground temperatures can make it more difficult to dig post footings for your new deck.
 The good news is that If you are building or resurfacing a new deck with composite decking, its inert ingredients will enable it to be installed regardless of the time of year, or temperature.
 Resistant to moisture, polypropylene composite decking experiences only minimal expansion and contraction from one season to the next, meaning that even if the decking is installed on a 35°(F) day in November, it will remain solid, safe and secure in June when temps hit 90°(F).

 So, go ahead and contact a few local professional decking companies now and know that you’ll most likely end up with a better looking, less expensive deck to enjoy next summer.

 Get samples of DuraLife composite decking.
-Select up to 4 capped composite decking samples in any combination of collection, profile and color.
+Select any capped composite decking samples in any combination of collection, profile, and color.
 Order your samples now!